cyverse-archive/NotificationAgent/README.markdown

 * Endpoint: POST /system/mark-all-seen

 This endpoint allows a client to mark all of the applicable system notifications as seen by a user.
-This does NOT apply to system notifications that have "dismissible" set to false, which is the default.

 The HTTP Method used for the request is a POST.